Cambridge Audio: Takeover by Audio Partnership

 Audio Partnership set up production facilities in China, with Cambridge Audio products manufactured in the country from 1994.

 The company established an office in Hong Kong in 2001 and an office in mainland China in 2011, allowing Cambridge Audio to have its own production and QC engineers on site.
-Sales offices and teams were established in Hamburg, Germany and Hong Kong in 2015, followed by an office in Chicago, USA in 2017.
+Sales offices and teams were established in Hamburg, Germany and Hong Kong in 2015, followed by an office in Chicago in 2017.